DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples

-Our attack design is motivated by two key observations: (1) Norm-constrained attacks sometimes exhibit complementary strengths and weaknesses \cite{croce2020reliable}.
-So, combining them can yield better performance, especially in under-explored settings of generating adversarial examples beyond $\ell_p$-norm constraints; (2) Adversarial example generation is a non-convex optimization process and is prone to getting stuck in poor local optima \cite{madry2017towards}.
+Our attack design is motivated by: (1) Norm-constrained attacks sometimes exhibit complementary strengths and weaknesses \cite{croce2020reliable}.
+So, combining them can yield better performance, especially in under-explored settings of generating adversarial examples beyond $\ell_p$-norm constraints; (2) Adversarial example generation is a non-convex optimization process and is prone to poor local optima \cite{madry2017towards}.

 Regarding Observation 1, the most natural way to combine different attacks is to take a weighted average of the adversarial examples generated by each individual attack.
-While a linear combination is simple and practical, it introduces two key challenges: (a) How to determine optimal weights for each base attack, and (b) How to ensure that the resulting adversarial example better aligns with human perception rather than just staying within the $\ell_p$ constraints.
+While a linear combination is practical, it introduces two key challenges: (a) How to determine optimal weights for each base attack, and (b) How to ensure that the resulting adversarial example better aligns with human perception rather than just staying within the $\ell_p$ constraints.

 To address these, we make the combination weights continuous and learnable.
-We introduce a meta-loss that jointly optimizes for attack effectiveness and perceptual similarity to human vision.
-This allows the weights to be adjusted through gradient-based optimization, effectively converting norm-constrained base attacks into perceptually aligned attacks—without needing to modify their core mechanisms.
+We introduce a meta-loss that jointly optimizes attack effectiveness and perceptual similarity to human vision.
+This allows adjustable weights through gradient-based optimization, effectively converting norm-constrained base attacks into perceptually aligned attacks, without needing to modify their core mechanisms.
 Compared to base attacks or their heuristic ensembles \cite{mao2021composite,croce2020reliable} that search over the large pixel space, we instead optimize over a much more tractable low-dimensional weight space.

 Regarding Observation 2, we mitigate the risk of poor local optima by introducing a multi-stage chaining process.
 In each stage, we recombine base attacks using newly learned weights and feed the output adversarial example from the previous stage into the next as input.
 This design allows the attack to iteratively refine the adversarial perturbation.
 Prior work on transfer-based attacks has shown the benefits of chaining attacks across stages \cite{suya2020hybrid}, but typically only use two stages and assign different attacks to each.
 In contrast, our method allows arbitrary depth and continuously optimized attack combinations across all stages.